aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/voting.md

 <a id="0x1_voting_IS_MULTI_STEP_PROPOSAL_KEY"></a>

-Key used to track if the proposal is multi-step
+Key used to track if the proposal is multi&#45;step

 <pre><code>const IS_MULTI_STEP_PROPOSAL_KEY: vector&lt;u8&gt; &#61; [73, 83, 95, 77, 85, 76, 84, 73, 95, 83, 84, 69, 80, 95, 80, 82, 79, 80, 79, 83, 65, 76, 95, 75, 69, 89];<br/></code></pre>